turbot/guardrails-samples/policy_packs/gcp/computeengine/enforce_instances_to_not_use_external_ip_address/README.md

 ---
-categories: ["public cloud"]
+categories: ["security"]
 ---

 # Enforce GCP Compute Engine Instances to Not Use External IP Addresses

-Access configs with external IPs that are used in compute engine instances should be deleted.
+Enforcing GCP Compute Engine instances to not use external IP addresses is vital for reducing the attack surface and enhancing security.
+By restricting instances to internal IP addresses, it minimizes exposure to the internet, thereby protecting sensitive data and systems from unauthorized access and potential threats.

-This policy pack can help you configure the following settings for Compute Engine Instances:
+This policy pack can help you configure the following settings for Compute Engine instances:

-- Delete managed clusters that do not have RBAC enabled
+- Enforce no external IP addresses are used

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/enforce_instances_to_not_use_external_ip_address/settings)**